browserengineering/book/book/chrome.md

 self.previous_word = text
 ```

-Note that I've added a new field here, `previous_word`, for the
+Note that I've added a new field here, `previous_word`, to keep track
-previous word in that same line.
-So let's think about when the code
+of the previous word in the current line.

+Now let's think about what happens when we reach the end of the line.
-starts a new line---it's when it calls `flush`.
-Currently, `flush` does a
-lot of stuff, like positioning text and clearing the `line` field.
-We
+The current code calls `flush`, which does a lot of stuff, like
+positioning text and clearing the `line` field.
+We don't want to do
-don't want to do all that---we just want to create a new `LineLayout`
+all that---we just want to create a new `LineLayout` object.
+So let's
-object:
+use a different method for that:

 ``` {.python indent=12}
 if self.cursor_x + w > WIDTH - HSTEP:
     self.new_line()
 ```

-This `new_line` method is pretty simple, since it isn't doing any
+This `new_line` method can be pretty simple, since it isn't doing any
 layout stuff:

 ``` {.python indent=4}